At a Glance

 4 Luxury Kitchen Appliance Problems

 Delivery, especially in Boston, is a problem.
 Before you buy your appliances, make sure you have a good delivery service available.
-A delivery team needs to lift and navigate 600-pound luxury appliances into your home on increasingly soft floors in a tight area.
+A delivery team must lift and navigate 600-pound luxury appliances into your home on increasingly soft floors in a tight area.

 A lot can happen during the delivery of a Sub-Zero, Viking, or Thermador appliance in terms of damage to your house and appliances.

 Never sign any delivery without a full inspection.
-Google reviews for the delivery experience before you buy appliances from any store.
+Check reviews about the delivery experience before you buy appliances from any store.

 Installation isn't usually a problem.
 Your contractor is usually under contract to install your appliance.
-But, you may want to ask how comfortable your contractor is placing cabinet panels on an integrated refrigerator or dishwasher.
+But ask how comfortable your contractor is placing cabinet panels on an integrated refrigerator or dishwasher.
 It's incredibly hard.

 We now have 18 installation teams daily installing what contractors aren't comfortable with.
-If you are installing the appliances yourself, you may need to move your electrical and water lines.
+You may need to move your electrical and water lines if installing the appliances, yourself.

 Service is the biggest problem in this industry.
 You must inquire and vet service before the sale.
 If the dealer doesn't have service, find out who they refer to.